 Judith Chandia founder and CEO of the Nezikokolima Environmental Group in Luwero District, is driven by a passion to empower and educate.
 Through her organization, she equips youths and women with valuable skills, transforming plastic waste into beautiful earrings and necklaces.
 Her impact extends beyond these workshops as she champions environmental awareness through the "Green Schools" program.
 This initiative reaches five primary schools nestled within Luwero's most vulnerable communities, fostering a love for the environment amongst the next generation.
 Judith's approach to climate change education is refreshingly unique.
 Recognizing the abundance of fear-mongering information, she has chosen a path of hope.
 Her lessons weave storytelling, music, debate, and drama with hands-on activities like tree planting and clean-up drives.
 This captivating blend not only educates but also fosters a sense of community and empowers individuals to embrace a greener lifestyle.
-Her work was recognised in The New Vision as a leader in Climate Action, she is also part of the Environmental Human Rights Defenders Coalition in Uganda Key Milestones - TFU scaled up its program from 3 to 10 Districts - TFU Partnered and supported 83 to 182 - ullet /TFU recruited, trained and placed additional 289 (107 male 182 Female) Fellows - TFU has impacted 74,662 (36,885 girls, 37,777 Boys) - TFU graduated 31 Fellows (22 Female, 9 Male) in Cohort 4 - Improved learning outcomes from 6.9% to 19% in Numeracy and 5.3% to 6.6% in literacy. & Lessons Learned - If engaged, informed and empowered parents can support their children's education. - Play based learning (TaRL methodology) triggers learner interest and participation in the Teaching, learning processes and improves school attendance. - Holistic and consistent stakeholder engagement in program implementation and monitoring facilitates ownership and sustainability of Key results.
-Challenges The transfer of Government teachers who are part of the TFU Fellowship to non-partner schools affected in school implementation.
-Going forward TFU will strengthen coordination with the DEO's office to ensure that transfer of the teachers is done within the partner schools to facilitate program continuity.
+Her work was recognised in The New Vision as a leader in Climate Action, she is also part of the Environmental Human Rights Defenders Coalition in Uganda Key Milestones In the last year TFU; - Scaled up its program from 3 to 10 Districts - Partnered and supported 182 government schools up from 83 in 2022 - Recruited, trained and placed additional 289 (107 male 182 Female) Fellows - Impacted 74,662 (36,885 girls, 37,777 Boys) learners - Graduated 31 Fellows (22 Female, 9 Male) in Cohort 4 - Improved learning outcomes from 6.9% to 19% in Numeracy and 5.3% to 6.6% in literacy.
+Lessons Learned - If engaged, informed and empowered, parents can support their children's education. - Play based learning (TaRL methodology) triggers learner interest and participation in the teaching, learning processes and improves school attendance. - Holistic and consistent stakeholder engagement in program implementation and monitoring facilitates ownership and sustainability of key results.
+Challenges & Mitigation Measures The transfer of Government teachers who are part of the TFU Fellowship to non-partner schools affected in school implementation.
+Going forward, TFU will strengthen coordination with the District Education Offices to ensure that transfer of the teachers is done within the partner schools to facilitate program continuity.
 Low participation and support of parents to their children's education affecting learner attendance.
-TFU emphasize home visits by fellows to create awareness of the value of education and interest parents to participate in the education of their children.
+TFU will continuously emphasize home visits by Fellows to create awareness of the value of education and interest parents to participate in the education of their children.
 Fellow attrition due to challenges coping in the rural communities.
 TFU will repackage the training content to include social-emotional skills and psychosocial support sessions to build resilience and coping mechanisms.